Title Deeds: Proof of Property Ownership

-If you're planning to buy a new property, you'll need to get the title deed transferred into your name to prove that you're the owner of the property.
+If you're planning to buy a new property, you'll need to get the title deed transferred into your name to prove that you own the property.
 You'll need the assistance of a lawyer specialising in property transfers (also known as a conveyancer) to help you transfer the title deed into your name.

-You'll only become the owner of the property when the Registrar of Deeds signs the transfer.
-After it's been signed, a copy of the title deed is kept at the Deeds Office closest to you.
+You'll only legally own the property when the Registrar of Deeds signs the transfer.
+After the Registrar of Deeds signed the transfer, the Deeds Office closest to you keeps a copy of the title deed.

 The deeds registry is open to any member of the public to also access information about:

 Before you can obtain information from the deeds registry, have the following ready: